 Historic Conservation and Restoration of Murals & Artwork

 Having historic murals evaluated and treated by formally trained conservators is the best way to prevent irreversible damage.
+Our team has the immeasurable experience from working on the conservation and restoration of many of the most iconic and important historical murals in America, informing our understanding of how murals interact within architecture in the public context.
 In addition to addressing the painted surface, our extensive conservation experience allows us to repair problems with mural substrates, including canvas and plaster.
 An important aspect of conservation treatment is that any new painting (done to fill areas of paint loss and/or return the artwork to its original appearance) should be isolated from the original in a reversible manner.
 This allows a future conservator to completely remove previous treatments that may have aged poorly, without damaging the original.
 If approached with a conservation mindset, a valued mural, even one in a deteriorated state, can be preserved for posterity.

 EverGreene is often entrusted to conserve historic murals in our nation’s landmark civic, institutional, and sacred spaces.
 Artists we have closely studied through performing our own conservation and restoration include: Kenyon Cox, Edwin Blashfield, Ezra Winter, Frank Brangwyn, Dean Cornwell, Hildreth Meiere, Winold Reiss, Josep Sert, and Barry Faulkner, and Gonippo Raggi to name a few.
 Studying, researching and restoring murals by these great artists not only further educates us, but also allows us to apply these skills to our own, contemporary work.
 Our experience enables us to work in a diversity of styles, materials and techniques.